phpinternalsbook/PHP-Internals-Book/Book/build_system/building_extensions.rst

     Extensions API compatibility
     ****************************

     Extensions are very sensitive to 5 major factors.
-If they dont fit, the extension wont load into PHP and will be useless :
+If they don't fit, the extension won't load into PHP and will be useless :

         * PHP Api Version
         * Zend Module Api No